 Population growth, fuelled by our ability to domesticate grains and the agricultural revolution continued on at a fairly steady rate until the creation of chemical fertilisers.

-The ability to fix nitrogen from natural gas has been dubbed the “detonator of the population explosion“, enabling our global population to increase from 1.6 billion people in 1900 to 7.7 billion in 2018 and forecast to rise to ten billion by 2050.
+The ability to fix nitrogen from natural gas has been dubbed the “detonator of the population explosion“, enabling our global population to increase from 1.6 billion people in 1900 to 7.7 billion in 2018 and is forecast to rise to ten billion by 2050.

 In the 1930s, Haber and Bosh were both awarded Nobel prizes for perfecting the process of fixing nitrogen from natural gas to create chemical fertilisers.

-This ingenious invention now uses 3-5% of the world’s natural gas production and 1-2% of the world’s energy supply and has enabled us to double our food production and support a step change in human population growth of up to 2.1% per annum in the 1960s when US agricultural policies changed to maximise food production while minimising cost.
+This ingenious invention now uses 3-5% of the world’s natural gas production and 1-2% of the world’s energy supply and has enabled us to double our food production and support a step-change in human population growth of up to 2.1% per annum in the 1960s when US agricultural policies changed to maximise food production while minimising cost.

-Chemical fertilisers allow land that has been made barren through over usage and nutrient depletion fertile again.
+Chemical fertilisers allow land that has been made barren through over usage and nutrient depletion to become fertile again.
 Farmers were no longer reliant on the limited availability of manure and did not need to rest their fields to grow crops quickly.

-But we are highly likely to suffer from the diseases caused by our ability to access more energy than we need that no longer contains high levels of nutrients.
+But we are highly likely to suffer from diseases caused by our ability to access more energy than we need that no longer contains high levels of nutrients.

-The ability to harness the power of (non-renewable) fossil fuels and inject them into our food supply, means that we can now support an extra 3.25 billion people on the planet.
+The ability to harness the power of (non-renewable) fossil fuels and inject them into our food supply means that we can now support an extra 3.25 billion people on the planet.
 But who knows what will happen as our oil and natural gas supply becomes more and more scarce and expensive?